 Your teen won’t always like you back.

 Hello, welcome to hell!
-Not always, but many days it feels like this to many of us.
+Not really, but many days it feels like this to many of us.

 Remember that they are dealing with raging hormones, stress at school, and many social issues that are confusing. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 You cannot take it personally.